- West County Center

 - Melissa has 20 years of experience in recruitment and admissions and recently joined Continuing Education.
 In her current position she provides oversight for all off-campus sites and continues to serve as the articulation officer for the university developing credit transfer agreements with two-year institutions, and acting as ombudsperson for students.
 She serves as a liaison between UMSL and MO/IL community colleges and created the Corporate and Industrial Outreach Recruitment program at the university.

-- Rita Long, IT Strategic Planning, Express Scripts, Inc.
+- Kristi Saviers, Director IT Strategic Planning, Express Scripts, Inc.

-- Rita oversees various strategic planning projects throughout Express Scripts' Operations and IT organizations.
+- Kristi identifies, analyzes and executes strategic IT and Operations initiatives for Express Scripts, Inc. She currently supports web development teams for Client and Patient Services.
 In addition she is the Express Scripts (ESI) liaison for the ESI and University of Missouri-St. Louis partnership.